KarlMeierMattern/Full-Stack/ReactJS.md

 ### Step 3: React commits changes to the DOM
 After rendering (calling) your components, React will modify the DOM.
 - For the initial render, React will use the `appendChild()` DOM API to put all the DOM nodes it has created on screen.
 - For re-renders, React will apply the minimal necessary operations to make the DOM match the latest rendering output.
-React only changes  DOM nodes if there’s a difference between renders.
+React does not touch the DOM if the rendering result is the same as last time.

 ### Browser paint
 After rendering is done and React updated the DOM, the browser will repaint the screen, known as “browser rendering”.